2019 Christy Ring Cup: Semi-finals

 The Group 1 winners play the Group 2 runners-up and the Group 2 winners play the Group 1 runners-up.

 Final

 The winners become the 2019 Christy Ring champions, and are automatically promoted to the 2020 Joe McDonagh Cup.

-Christy Ring relegation playoff
+Relegation playoff

 The bottom teams in the two groups meet in a relegation playoff.
 The losers are relegated to the Nicky Rackard Cup and are replaced by the Nicky Rackard Champions.

-London retain Christy Ring Cup status for 2020; Donegal are relegated to the Nicky Rackard Cup.
+London retain Christy Ring Cup status for 2020 while Donegal are relegated to the 2020 Nicky Rackard Cup.